-And that is what happened at Bradstock XVIII.
+And that is what happened at Bradstock XIX.
 Not content with one main stage, we created a singer/songwriter pavilion located back in the woods where we were entertained by 20 acoustic performers throughout the day.
 Not to be outdone, the poets of Bradstock now have a stage to call their own – the Poetry Porch was christened at XVIII, enabling the ranks of poets reading and reciting to grow by leaps and bounds.
-The weather held true and more folks came to the party to discover the joy of the camp – still not quite the headcount we need to cover the bills and make our donations but moving in the right direction.
+For XIX, the weather held true and more folks came to the party to discover the joy of the camp – still not quite the perfect headcount but moving in the right direction.

-And then we made it to Bradstock XX.
+And then we made it to Bradstoctok XX.
 Who would have thought standing in Brad’s back yard that twenty years of festival lay ahead?
 That a group of friends could keep on year after year to build the stage and raise the flag?
 That musicians would continue to want to play at the party, donating freely their time and talent?
 That five different locations would host the festival over time.
-XX had the weekend kick off with a very nice Sergeant Pepper tribute by Uncle B and Friends as it was twenty years ago today that Bradstock asked the bands to play.
-We continued to learn more about the Camp and how we best can utilize its amazing resources.
-We added a special touch at this year’s festival – allowing the Poetry Porch to host young musicians on Saturday, wherein many played for the first time in a public setting.
-And the Chiefs were again able to present the Camp with a $10,000 donation.
+Celebration XX had the weekend kick off with a very nice Sergeant Pepper tribute by Uncle B and Friends as it was twenty years ago today that Bradstock asked the bands to play.
+We added a special touch at this year’s festival – allowing the Poerty Porch to host young musicians on Saturday, where many played for the first time in a public setting.
+And the Chiefs were again able to present to the Camp a $10,000 donation.

-We all had a feeling XXI was going to be a good year – and it was!
-Bradstock XXI was especially memorable in large part because we had our first nuptial celebration!
-That’s right, Derrick and Lisa were married on the Camp grounds Saturday morning.
+We had a feeling XXI was going to be a good year – and it was!
+Bradstock XXI was especially memorable because we had our first nuptial celebration!
+That’s right, Lisa and Derrick were married on the Camp grounds Saturday morning.
 A gorgeous day for a beautiful couple and especially poignant as Derrick has been a sturdy Chief ever since Bradstock I in Brad’s backyard (I seem to recall he made at least one of the several beer runs that day).
 Love was in the air all weekend long.
-As well as another first – we held a 5 kilometer trail run Saturday morning.
-While the number of runners was relatively small, they all reported that the trail was fun and challenging and we hope that this new component of Bradstock will continue to grow.
-We should note that the Singer/songwriter pavilion continues to flourish with close to 40 acts scheduled over the weekend.
+The Singer/songwriter pavilion continues to flourish with close to 40 acts scheduled over the weekend.
 And there were unconfirmed reports that the pavilion was the go to location for some after-hours acoustic jamming.
 Even though Sunday’s weather turned overcast, the generosity of Bradstockers allowed a donation of $12,000 to be made to Camp Pa-Qua-Tuck.

-Along the way, Bradstock has joined with WUSB 90.1 FM, the radio station of the University Of Stony Brook, to offer what we believe to be the longest continuous college radio station simulcast in the nation.
-WUSB has sent out its live signal -11 am to 10 pm – from the grounds of Bradstock ever since Bradstock X (I’ll have to check that fact with Chris LaPorta, who has been the WUSB host all along) allowing listeners around the island, and via http://www.wusb.fm, around the world, to be part of the Bradstock festival.
-And last year Frank the engineer was able to get a live feed from the Poetry Porch too!
+Along the way, Bradstock has joined with WUSB 90.1 FM, the radio station of the University of Stony Brook, to offer what we believe to be the longest continuous college radio station simulcast in the nation.
+WUSB has sent out its live signal -11 am to 10 pm – from the grounds of Bradstock ever since Bradstock X (I’ll have to check that fact with Chris LaPorta, who has been the WUSB host all along) allowing listeners around the island, and via www.wusb.fm, around the world, to be part of the Bradstock festival.
 Thank you WUSB!

-Thanks to the generosity of the many friends of Bradstock, in the past twenty one years we have donated over $200,000, to Camp Pa-Qua-Tuck $42,000 and additional gifts to the Long Island Maritime Museum, Friends of Connetquot River State Park, the Sayville Kiwanis Club, G.R.O.W., WUSB, They Often Cry Out, the Unbroken Chain Foundation, the Sayville Village Improvement Society, the Bayport and West Sayville Civic Associations and the Peconic Baykeeper And let’s not forget our friends from the U.S. Coast Guard Chief Petty Officers Association, who man and woman the grills to keep us in grub over the weekend.
+Thanks to the generosity of the many friends of Bradstock, in the past twenty-three years we have donated over $275,000 including $120,000 to Camp-Pa-Qua-Tuck.
+Other beneficiaries include the Long Island Maritime Museum, Friends of Connetquot River State Park, the Sayville Kiwanis Club, G.R.O.W., WUSB, They Often Cry Out, the Unbroken Chain Foundation, the Sayville Village Improvement Society, the Bayport and West Sayville Civic Associations and the Peconic Baykeeper And let’s not forget our friends from the U.S. Coast Guard Chief Petty Officers Association, who man and woman the grills to keep us in grub over the weekend.
 The profits from the sale of the food goes to fund their own charitable cause – and they kick in a contribution to Bradstock as well.
 And over these many years, the Bradstock organization has donated a mountain of food and ongoing monetary contributions to Island Harvest to help those less fortunate than ourselves.
 The Chiefs presented a check for $3,000 to Island Harvest at this year’s Platinum Party.

 We are confident that the Circle of Chiefs moves forward in a manner befitting the labor that we expend.
 May the circle be unbroken.